platformio/platformio-docs/en/latest/_sources/advanced/unit-testing/simulators/index.rst.txt

 Simulation tools and frameworks allow you to simulate hardware systems and run unit tests in virtual environments.
-Simulators can significantly accelerate your project development especially when using in pair with :ref:`ci`.
+Simulators can significantly accelerate your project development, especially when used in pair with :ref:`ci`.

 Integration of any simulator tool to the PlatformIO :ref:`unit_testing`